mitthrawnuruodo/module-tester/README.md

 # Module Tester

-Test repo for the Module Demo in class
+Test repo for the Module Demo in class, adding Webpack to main, vanilla project, and deploying to Netlify.

 Deployed to [https://harmonious-salmiakki-1b6627.netlify.app/](https://harmonious-salmiakki-1b6627.netlify.app/)